-The estimated coefficient of the variable $\frac{firms{it,k}}{worker{it,k}}$ is only significant for small enterprises, but this is the case for all the sub-specifications in the full sample and all the years of the in-sample estimation.
-This correlation is very informative about the negative relation between the relative size of small companies and economic growth.
-Since the ratio increases only if the denominator decreases or the numerator increases, and since the variable is constrained to the category 1-9 employees, the negative coefficient tells us an interesting story: if the share of small business becomes, on average smaller, GVA per worker decreases.
-This is also supported by the fact that small enterprises are less likely to invest in some crucial determinants of GVA growth, such as human capital and innovation, than larger enterprises.

-A similar story occurs for medium-sized enterprises (10-49 employees), but the coefficient turns not to be significant once we introduce the interaction with export, and this is the case also in the in-sample estimation.
-Economically speaking, this is a sign that when medium-sized enterprises tend to be export-oriented, the dynamics expressed for small firms are no longer significant.
-Reasonably, the propensity to export has such a positive effect on GVA that it cancels out the negative dynamics produced by the greater fragmentation within medium-sized enterprises.
+More specifically, the estimated coefficient of the variable $\frac{firms{it,q}}{workers{it,q}}$ is negative and significant for micro enterprises, i.e. q = 1, when the SPD and a PD model is specified in a full sample case.
+This correlation is very informative about the negative relation between the relative size of micro companies and economic growth.
+Since the ratio increases only if the denominator decreases or the numerator increases, and since the variable is constrained to the category 1-9 employees, the negative coefficient tells us an interesting story: if the average size of micro business becomes, on average smaller, GVA per worker decreases.
+This is also supported by the fact that micro enterprises are less likely to invest in some crucial determinants of GVA growth, such as human capital and innovation, than larger enterprises.
+Considering the SLX model, we found $W{workers{it,q}}^{firms{it,q}}$ with q=2 to be positive and significant.
+A possible explanation is that the neighbouring small enterprises lead to local economic growth through increased inter-provincial trade.
+The effect of $\Delta W ln(impexp)$ is still highly significant and positive, confirming the positive contribution to the provincial economic performance of foreign trade in also the neighbouring provinces.
+In general, it is reasonable to say that the propensity to export has such a positive effect on GVA that it cancels out the negative dynamics produced by the greater fragmentation within medium-sized enterprises.

-The share of large firms is economically associated with economic growth, higher demand for goods and services from abroad (especially for an economy like Italy that is short of raw materials) and high export rates (export-oriented economy), but as soon as it is divided by the number of employees, its coefficient lost statistical significance.
+The share of large firms, i.e. $\frac{firms{it,q}}{workers{it,q}}$ when q=3, is economically associated with economic growth, higher demand for goods and services from abroad (especially for an economy like Italy that is short of raw materials) and high export rates (export-oriented economy), but as soon as it is divided by the number of workers, its coefficient lost statistical significance.
 Here we probably pay the cost of having merged the categories of medium-sized and large companies, which are known to have slightly different business dynamics.
-In fact, due to technicalities in the data structure, it was impossible to classify the enterprises differently5.
+In fact, due to technicalities in the data structure, it was impossible to classify the enterprises differently.